lewagon/data-certification-api-movies/README.md

   &nbsp;

-Once you have changed your `GCP_PROJECT_ID` in the `Makefile`, run the following commands to build and deploy your containerized API to Container Registry and finally Cloud Run.
+Once you have changed your `GCP_PROJECT_ID` in the `Makefile`, run the directives of the `Makefile` to build and deploy your containerized API to Container Registry and finally Cloud Run.

 </details>